-Earwigs are omnivorous, they feed on small invertebrates and plant material.
-They can help reduce some pest problems but they will also damage flowers and young leaves of clematis, dahlia and chrysanthemums and occasionally other plants.
+Earwigs are omnivorous, they feed on other small invertebrates and plant material.
+They can help reduce some pest problems but they can also damage flowers and young leaves of clematis, dahlia and chrysanthemums and occasionally other plants.

-The common European earwig is a brown insect, it is up to 13-15 mm long (about ½in), that have a pair of distinctive pincers or forceps on their rear end.
+The common European earwig is a brown insect, it is up to 13-15 mm long (about ½in), and has a pair of distinctive pincers or forceps on their rear end.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)